-this is an excerpt from my upcoming book, Computer Says No, about wrong assumptions, computer bugs and humans caught in between
+this is an excerpt from my upcoming book, Humans vs Computers, about wrong assumptions, computer bugs and humans caught in between

 Kevin Grifka, an electrician based in Chelsea, Michigan, lost his job in 2014.
 This line of work, especially since the collapse of manufacturing in Michigan, often meant long periods between engagements.
 Grifka applied for unemployment benefits, as many times before, and found a new job three months later.
 During the holiday season in December 2014, he received a letter from the Unemployment Insurance Agency.
 Instead of a Christmas card congratulating Kevin on staying employed, it was a notice informing him that the UIA computers considered him a criminal.
 Kevin had to pay $12,000 in benefits and penalty fees.
 The great state of Michigan immediately seized roughly $8,500 owed to him through federal income tax returns, blocked a part of his salary, and left Grifka on the verge of bankruptcy to deal with robotic choices in call-centre waiting lines.
 All this was caused by stupid assumptions hard-coded into a stupid software system, that painfully illustrates the dangers of automating the wrong things.